ooples/pine_script_docs/source/essential/Arrays.rst

 The ``[]`` modifier is appended to the type name when declaring arrays.
 However, since type-specific functions are always used to create arrays, the ``<type>[]`` part of the declaration is redundant, except if you initialize an array variable to ``na``, as in the following example where we declare an array variable named ``prices``.
-The variable will be used to designate an array containing *float* values,
+The variable will be used to designate an array containing "float" values,
 but no array is created by this declaration yet.
 For the moment, the array variable contains no valid array id, its value being ``na``::

     float[] prices = na

 When declaring an array and the ``<expression>`` is not ``na``, one of the ``array.new_<type>(size, initial_value)`` functions must be used.
 The arguments of both the ``size`` and ``initial_value`` parameters can be *series*, to allow dynamic sizing and initialization of array elements.
-The following example creates an array containing zero *float* elements, and this time, the array id returned by the `array.new_float() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}new_float>`__ function call is assigned to ``prices``::
+The following example creates an array containing zero "float" elements, and this time, the array id returned by the `array.new_float() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}new_float>`__ function call is assigned to ``prices``::